productinfo/thumbler/README.md

 Also supports chrome livereload plugin so you don't have to refresh the browser manually.
 Get the plugin here: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en

-By default rewrites the database on each run and file change.
-To turn off automatic db rebuilds, call it like this:

-  `$ gulp --no-rebuild`

 ### 8. Test Driven Development

 To simply run the tests